kannans89/RustRepo/09_Operators/09_Operators.md

 ## Relational Operators

-Relational Operators test or define the kind of relationship between two entities.
-Relational operators return a Boolean value, i.e., true/ false.
+Relational Operators test or define the kind of relationship between two entities.Relational operators are used to compare two or more values.Relational operators return a Boolean value, i.e. true or false.

 Assume the value of A is 10 and B is 20.